 3rd Natural Climate Buffers Study Tour

-The Community Wetland Forum, the National Park and Wildlife Services, the Environmental Protection Agency and Eurosite are pleased to organise a climate buffers study tour for site managers, project managers, nature conservation ecologists and policy makers, as well as government officials and landscape engineers.
+The Community Wetland Forum, the National Parks and Wildlife Service, the Environmental Protection Agency and Eurosite are pleased to organise a climate buffers study tour for site managers, project managers, nature conservation ecologists and policy makers, as well as government officials and landscape engineers.
 The study tour is an initiative of the Eurosite Wetlands and Climate Change working group and will be looking at nature-based solutions to climate change adaptation that are taking place in Ireland.

 The tour includes visits to locations across Ireland where objectives for climate adaptation, nature conservation, water resource management and sustainable development are being jointly realised.
 Participants will learn about the practical techniques that have been deployed in a variety of locations including peatland and wetland environments.